SAP/spartacus-docs/_pages/install/installing-sap-commerce-cloud.md

 For more information, see [this help document](https://help.sap.com/viewer/9d346683b0084da2938be8a285c0c27a/latest/en-US/8c91f3a486691014b085fb11c44412ff.html).

-# Installing the Spartacus Sample Data Addon
+## Installing the Spartacus Sample Data Addon

-**Note:** This step is optional.

-The [Spartacus Sample Data Addon]({{ site.baseurl }}/assets/other/spartacussampledataaddon.zip) makes a copy of the Electronics storefront with changes that better suit the design of the out-of-the-box Spartacus style and content.
-For more details about these changes, see [Spartacussampledataaddon AddOn]({{ site.baseurl }}{% link _pages/dev/spartacussampledataaddon.md %}).
+The [Spartacus Sample Data Addon]({{ site.baseurl }}{% link _pages/dev/spartacussampledataaddon.md %}) makes a copy of the Electronics storefront with changes to content that work with the default Spartacus storefront.
+If you are trying out Spartacus for the first time using the default sample data, installing the Spartacus Sample Data Addon is required.

-The name of the new storefront base site is **electronics-spa**.
+After installing the Spartacus Sample Data Addon, the name of the new storefront base site is **electronics-spa**.

+**Note:** Installing the Spartacus Sample Data Addon is not required in all cases.
+The Spartacus layout is CMS driven as much as possible, but there are a few areas where the CMS structure does not provide enough information.
+To address this, Spartacus includes a layout configuration that provides additional information for the layout rendering of the CMS content (specifically, the order of the page slots).
+This configuration is provided in the `B2cStorefrontModule`.
+It is important to understand that this specific configuration is tightly coupled to the Spartacus sample data, and that whenever you change the sample data (something that happens in all projects), you should introduce your own layout configuration.
+When you are ready to introduce your own layout configuration, do not import the `B2cStorefrontModule`, but instead, use the `StorefrontModule` that does not provide any layout configuration.
+The `StorefrontModule` is not dependent on the Spartacus sample data, and is most likely a good starting point for your project.

+The following steps describe how to install the Spartacus Sample Data AddOn.

-#### Step 1: Download and install the Spartacus sample data addon
+### Step 1: Download and install the Spartacus sample data addon

 1. [Download]({{ site.baseurl }}/assets/other/spartacussampledataaddon.zip) the Spartacus sample data add-on.